 Summing up – NAB Rewards Signature Visa

-The key appeal of the NAB Rewards Signature Visa is the ability to earn bonus points with the department and hardware stores bonus category.
-Otherwise the points earn rates are adequate, but not market-leading.
+The key appeal of the NAB Rewards Signature Card is the ability to earn bonus points with the department and hardware stores bonus category.
+Otherwise, the points earn rates are adequate, but not market-leading.

-It’s also surprising to see no additional features or card benefits for the NAB Rewards Signature Visa outside of earning points, access to a concierge service, the usual range of insurances that come with premium credit cards, and standard Signature Visa benefits which are available across other Signature Visas too.
+It is also surprising to see no additional features or card benefits for the NAB Rewards Signature Card outside of earning points, such as complimentary lounge passes, access to a concierge service, the usual range of insurances that come with premium credit cards, and standard Signature Visa benefits which are available across other Signature Visas too.